kedacore/keda-docs/content/docs/2.0/concepts/authentication.md

     key: azure-storage-connectionstring # Required.
 ```

-**Assumptions:** `namespace` is in the same deployment as the configured `scaleTargetRef.deploymentName` in the ScaledObject, unless specified otherwise.
+**Assumptions:** `namespace` is in the same resource as referenced by `scaleTargetRef.name` in the ScaledObject, unless specified otherwise.

 ### Hashicorp Vault secret(s)